louisantoinem/songcheat-core/README.md

 Can be used both in Node and in browser (but actually displaying the generated VexTab requires a browser).

 * Player: plays a SongCheat through the web audio API.
-Can be used both in browser only (but actually displaying the generated VexTab requires a browser).
+Can be used in browser only (no Audio API available in Node yet).